 Students in crisis are our #1 priority at the MSU Counseling Center.
-Students presenting in crisis have been on the rise since 2010, however, the center has experienced a significant increase in the number of crisis appointments over the past three years, compared to previous years.
+Students presenting in crisis have been on the rise since 2010, however, the center has experienced a significant increase in the number of crisis appointments since the 2015-16 academic year, compared to previous years.
 This is in part due to changes made in how the center schedules intake and crisis appointments, contrasted with previously managing all appointments on a walk-in basis.